Bolton Expected to ‘Clean House’

 Among the officials Bolton’s allies are urging him to fire is Nadia Schadlow, currently the deputy national security advisor for strategy.
 Schadlow was the primary author of the administration’s recently released National Security Strategy, which was viewed as a surprisingly mainstream document that reaffirmed many traditional U.S. foreign-policy positions.
 Another official likely to be targeted in a Bolton purge is McMaster’s deputy, Ricky Waddell.

 It wouldn’t be the first purge to follow a change in Trump’s national security advisor.
 When Lt.
 Gen. H.R.
 McMaster replaced retired Lt.
 Gen. Michael Flynn in the job last year, McMaster systematically eliminated officials seen as loyal to his predecessor.
-According to four sources close to the White House, those so-called “Flynnstones” — advisors loyal to Flynn — are believed to be plotting their return to the NSC.
+According to four sources close to the White House, some of those so-called “Flynnstones” — advisors loyal to Flynn — are believed to be plotting their return to the NSC.

 Whether Bolton will sign off on the staff purge his allies and advisors are pushing is less clear, though he has been insistent about ousting so-called Obama holdovers.
 “You could easily say that people close to Bolton want these people to go,” one source said.
 Other sources stress that Bolton, a veteran bureaucratic infighter, makes his own decisions.